Following are some of our specially-designed searches…

 Question: “We’re looking to purchase a home, but aren’t sure where to begin.
 What are pros of buying a new house vs. an existing one?”

-Buying a brand new house offers some real advantages to a home buyer.
+Our suggestion: Buying a brand new house offers some real advantages to a home buyer.
 There are fewer repairs on heating and cooling units, and you’ll have new appliances that are less likely to need service.

 Most newer homes have garages—a real plus!
 New homes also have some technology benefits.
 Most are pre-wired for computer systems, entertainment, and modern appliances and conveniences.